Sexual Harassment Reports and Investigations

 Step 6.
 Gather Documents and Physical Evidence

-Throughout the interview process, the SHO may discover potential evidence.
-Evidence may include: emails, text messages, voice mail messages, letters, notes, journals, photographs, time and attendance records, building access records, video recordings, gifts, offensive objects, personnel records, policies, and other relevant items.
-The SHO must obtain evidence before, during and immediately following the interview process.
+Throughout the interview process, the SHO will likely discover potential evidence which may include: emails, text messages, voice mail messages, letters, notes, journals, photographs, time and attendance records, building access records, video recordings, gifts, offensive objects, personnel records, policies, and other relevant items.
+The SHO must obtain evidence before, during, and immediately following the interview process.
+All items must be saved in a secure location during the course of the investigation.
+Speak with your General Counsel to determine the most appropriate and secure manner to store all evidence.

-If a SHO requires assistance in obtaining evidence, he or she should consult agency General Counsel.
-If necessary, agency General Counsel may request e-mail, telephonic, and building access records from the Office of the Chief Technology Officer (OCTO) or Department of General Services (DGS).
-Moreover, agency General Counsel may be able to assist with securing other types of evidence, if needed.
+If a SHO requires assistance in obtaining evidence, the SHO should consult with the agency General Counsel.
+If necessary, the agency General Counsel may request e-mail, telephonic, and building access records from the Office of the Chief Technology Officer (OCTO) or Department of General Services (DGS).
+Moreover, the agency General Counsel may be able to assist with securing other types of evidence, if needed.

 Step 7.
 Evaluate the Evidence

-Once the SHO has completed all interviews and obtained as much physical evidence as is available, the SHO must weigh the evidence and determine what happened based on the evidence.
+Once the SHO has completed all interviews and obtained all available physical evidence, the SHO must weigh the evidence to determine what happened and whether the allegations are substantiated or not.
 The SHO will need to evaluate the evidence by, for example, comparing and assessing statements made by witnesses (including assessing any information about witness credibility and reviewing witness statements for similarities and inconsistencies), reviewing the evidence for patterns and trends, and assessing the accuracy, completeness and reliability of documents and other physical evidence.

 Assemble the Evidence